Bible reference: Exodus 20:3

-What many people think this means: You must worship God, and God only.
+What I thought this meant: You must worship God, and God only.

-What it means in Context- God is bigger than you.
+What I think it really means: God is bigger than you.
 The universe is bigger than you.
 The world is bigger than you.
 Be humble.

-However, as a call to humility – that makes sense as the #1 rule.
-It’s a call to be grounded – a notion to be shaken to one’s foundations, to be built up again.
-Stronger.
-It makes sense at #1 because this is often the hardest lesson we have to learn as people (as we are often arrogant narcissists).
+The First Commandment makes sense as a call to be grounded – a notion to be shaken to one’s foundations, only to be built up again – stronger.
+It makes sense at #1 because this is often the hardest lesson we have to learn as people:

 It’s not all about me.

 There is a reason 12-step programs start with accepting a higher power.
 People need to understand that they can be powerless.
 They need to know that there are forces that are beyond their control.
 Christians believe that they are fallen.
 However, it’s so easy to say “We are all imperfect” or “We are all sinners”.
 The words come can out automatically.
 In real life, it’s not so easy to accept that we can be powerless at times.
 Marcus Corpening explains in his sermon This Might Take a While:

 “When everything seemingly goes wrong in life, “God… is making it impossible for you to move forward without Him… so (you) would recognize that at the end of (yourself), God is waiting there saying ‘Here I am, ready to lead you.'”